 To enforce an MFA requirement to an application:

-On the Zero Trust dashboard, navigate to Access > Applications.
+In Zero Trust, navigate to Access > Applications.

 Navigate to the Rules section of the application.